MrSandipSharma/Frontend-Mentor-Solutions/Newbie/README.md

  </div>

 ## Welcome back 👋
-well, this section or folder contain all the solution of `Newbie Solutions`
+well, this section or folder contain all the solution of `Newbie Challenges`

 actually they all challenges are really fun and you are going to learn a lot while building them.